 In 2015, we launched the new P2P workshop series, which has been extremely well received.
 The first workshop, Multi-Stakeholder Partnerships to Support Newcomer Integration: Structure, Engagement, and Collaboration, took place in Edmonton in October as a preconference to the AAISA conference.
 The workshop attracted over 80 attendees and the feedback survey indicated that the workshop was considered interesting and useful, and encouraged good quality discussion.
 The second workshop was a preconference to the Pathways to Prosperity National Conference in Toronto in November, and focused on Measurement Strategies for Settlement Agencies, Local Immigration Partnerships, and Réseaux en immigration francophone.
 Like the Edmonton workshop, this workshop attracted more interest than expected and in the end we decided to expand to a larger room to allow additional participation.
-The workshop had over 120 participants and lively discussions.
-Feedback received from both workshops will feed into our future planning and we thank attendees for providing useful suggestions for improvement.
+The workshops will feed into our future planning and we thank attendees for providing useful suggestions for improvement.